-The top 23 pho in Toronto by neighbourhood
+The top 30 pho in Toronto by neighbourhood

-Pho is one of those foods that Toronto really relishes as soon as the temperature dips.
-While the staple Vietnamese noodle soup has taken a back seat to the ramen craze in recent years, these aromatic broths nevertheless endure as the ultimate cold weather comfort food.
+Pho is one of those foods in Toronto that can be slurped all year round.
+While the staple Vietnamese noodle soup has taken a back seat to the ramen craze in recent years, these aromatic broths nevertheless endure as the ultimate comfort food.

 Here are my picks for the top pho in Toronto by neighbourhood.